 General Chemistry II

 The second half of the two-semester sequence in general chemistry.
 The course provides an introduction to the topics of chemical kinetics, equilibria in the gas and solution phases, acid-base chemistry, solubility, thermochemistry, and electrochemistry.
 The laboratory portion of the course serves to reinforce and demonstrate the above concepts through experimentation.
 Lect.
 3, Lab 3, Disc.
 1. Prerequisite: grade of "C" or better in CHM 103.
-Students who have completed this course or who are currently enrolled may not register for this course again until after priority registration (unless they have instructor/department consent).
+Students who are currently enrolled in CHM 104 may not register for this course again until after priority registration (unless they have instructor/department consent).
 Offered Fall, Spring.